grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "Elegant."
 Hemi made his way back past the engine again, and a minute later Shakes saw the water in the escape trunk drop away into the bottom of the _Gnat_.

 Shakes stepped out of the sail and leaned over the now empty escape trunk where Hemi's round, black-bearded face was looking up at him.
 "Maybe I should rig some kind of pump for the escape trunk," Shakes said to him, "I actually have to do that emptying maneuver more often than I like.
-The hatch opens sometimes while diving, just from the stresses on the hull I guess.
+The hatch opens sometimes while diving, just from the stresses on the hull, I guess.
 Drives me nuts."

 "You could just fix the latch to make sure it only opens when it is supposed to," Hemi said.
 "When we are done with this project, I can help you with that."

-"You mean if we _live_ through this scare-quotes _project_."
+"You mean if we _live_ through this quote-unquote _project_."

 [//]: # (----- invisible character break)